spidernet-io/spiderdoctor/docs/usage/nethttp.md

     meanAccessDelayInMs: mean access delay in MS, if the actual delay is bigger than this, it results to be failure

-    successRate: the success rate of all http requests. if the actual success rate is smalller than this, it results to be failure
+    successRate: the success rate of all http requests.
+Notice, when a http response code is >=200 and < 400, it's treated as success. if the actual whole success rate is smaller than successRate, the task results to be failure

 * status: the status of the task
     doneRound: how many rounds have finished